 Which of the two images is better?
 I don't know.
 But the first image (the one that requires more attention) should be placed somewhere hard to ignore.

+A picture also has a body, and a soul.
 For example, here is a picture by Manfred Antranias Zimmer (Pixabay user Antranias) which I used in Gaia's Wasp.
-This picture is not about a playground, or a swing.
-It is about loneliness, and loss.

 This picture's body is a woman on a swing.
 Its soul is loneliness.